aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/advanced-operations/annotations/delete-annotation/_index.md

 ---
-title: Delete Annotation using Node.js
+title: Delete Annotation in Node.js
 linktitle: Delete Annotation
 type: docs
 weight: 10
 url: /nodejs-cpp/delete-annotation/
 description: With Aspose.PDF for Node.js you may delete annotation from your PDF file.
-lastmod: "2023-02-17"
+lastmod: "2023-11-16"
 sitemap:
     changefreq: "monthly"
     priority: 0.7